 4. Take a bunch of wild hops, crush in a linen bag and place under your pillow to induce a good night’s sleep [Bishop's Hull, Somerset, February 1998].

-Images: main, H. Zell, Wiki Commons; upper inset, hop field, Kent/East Sussex border, Andrew Hay, August 2012; lower inset, detail of ‘stuccoed pilaster with hop plants,’ 17 Court Street, Faversham, Kent, built for local brewery company 1869, July 2014.
+Images: main, north bank of the River Thames, Richmond, London Borough of Richmond-upon-Thames, August 2014; upper inset, hop field, Kent/East Sussex border, Andrew Hay, August 2012; lower inset, detail of ‘stuccoed pilaster with hop plants,’ 17 Court Street, Faversham, Kent, built for local brewery company 1869, July 2014.